CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

 ## How to Open Scheduling Board / Semi-finished Product Scheduling

-This option is available from the following place in the system:
+The Scheduling Board can be accessed from the following areas in the system:

 ### Scheduling